 Find Something You Like

-Whenever I ride my bike on the streets, I ride faster, concentrate more on keeping up with traffic in certain areas, and be more cautious around pedestrians.
+Whenever I ride my bike on the streets, I ride faster, concentrate more on keeping up with traffic in certain areas, and am more cautious around pedestrians.
 But I also appreciate the fresh air and scenery all around me.

 Before I knew it, I’d reached the first leg of my roundtrip, and now it’s time to head back and find new areas to appreciate.